VaeterchenFrost/angular/aio/content/guide/router-tutorial-toh.md

 If you were using a real world API, there might be some delay before the data to display is returned from the server.
 You don't want to display a blank component while waiting for the data.

-To improve this behavior, you can pre-fetch data from the server using a resolver so it's ready the moment the route is activated.
+To improve this behavior, you can use a resolver to pre-fetch data from the server so that it is available at the very moment the route is activated.
 This also allows you to handle errors before routing to the component.
 There's no point in navigating to a crisis detail for an `id` that doesn't have a record.
-It'd be better to send the user back to the `Crisis List` that shows only valid crisis centers.
+It would be better to send the user back to the `Crisis List` that shows only valid crisis centers.

 In summary, you want to delay rendering the routed component until all necessary data has been fetched.